open-education-hub/operating-systems/content/chapters/compute/lab/content/arena.md

 student@os:~/.../support/sleepy$ strace -e execve -ff -o syscalls ./sleepy_creator
 ```

-At this point you will get two files whose names start with `syscalls`, followed by some numbers.
+At this point, you will get two files whose names start with `syscalls`, followed by some numbers.
 Those numbers are the PIDs of the parent and the child process.
 Therefore, the file with the higher number contains logs of the `execve` and `clone` syscalls issued by the parent process, while
 the other logs those two syscalls when made by the child process.